 Sign up for this tour and be guided by a knowledgeable guide, while visualising My Son’s former significance in the Champa kingdom.
 The guide speaks perfect English and the tour is limited to 8 individuals per group.
 There are two separate departure times, one in the morning and another in the afternoon.
 The round trip takes approximately 4 hours, so bring some snacks along for the ride, as the tour only includes a bottle of water.

 Hoi An to My Son Sanctuary Small-Group Tour with Admission

 Duration: 4 hours

 Have an extra day in Hoi An and unsure of what to do?
 Here’s your answer: visit Cham Island via speedboat!
 Otherwise known as “Cu Lao Cham” by the locals, spend an idyllic day by the beach.
 You’ll be given half a day to swim, snorkel or sunbathe.
 This tour also includes a seafood meal for lunch, served at a local restaurant.
 The guides converse in fluent English and are extremely knowledgeable about the natural and cultural landmarks of Cham Island.
 This tour is limited to a maximum of 10 people.

-Cham Island Biosphere Reserve Day Trip by Speed Boat
+Hoi An to Cham Island Biosphere Reserve Trip by Speed Boat

 Here are two tours tailored just for first-time visitors to Hoi An’s Ancient Town.